boristsr/gdcorner-website/_posts/2019-01-04-SuperResolutionTesting.md

 ## Hybrid approach

 Taking a page out of hidfans' book, I tried averaging results from a few sources.
 Since I don't have API access to [letsenhance.io](https://letsenhance.io) I chose an image that would demonstrate a variety of scenarios and see how it performed.
-I used M13_Loading.png which is a 640x480 in-game screenshot which displayed when loading the mission (who would have guessed?).
+I used M13_Loading.png which is a 640x480 in-game screenshot which is displayed when loading the mission (who would have guessed?).
 I ran this through:

 - [letsenhance.io](https://letsenhance.io)
 - ESRGAN with pre-trained model: RRDB_ESRGAN_x4